Elasmosauridae: Morphology

-Life restorations of Elasmosaurus (top) and Aristonectes (bottom).
+Skeletal reconstructions of Albertonectes (top) and Aristonectes (bottom).
 The first represents the "typical" morphology of elasmosaurids, while the second represents the slightly different morphology of the aristonectines.

 Like many plesiosaurs, elasmosaurids are easily recognizable by their compact, streamlined bodies, long paddle-like limbs, short tails, proportionately small heads, and very elongated necks.
-The oldest known representative, Jucha, dating from the Hauterivian stage of the Lower Cretaceous, would have measured 5 m long.
-Most representatives dating from more recent periods nevertheless adopt sizes ranging from more than 8 m in length.
-The largest known member of this family, Albertonectes, would have reached a length of 12.1 m with a body mass of 4.8 MT.
-A referred specimen of Aristonectes that was discovered in Seymour Island, Antarctica, numbered as MLP 89-III-3-1, is view to be one of the largest and heaviest plesiosaurs identified to date, estimated in 2019 at between 11 and 11.9 m long for body mass of 10.7–13.5 MT.
-(Note: The body mass estimate per O'Gorman et al. (2019) is based on their assumption that Cryptoclidus and Aristonectes would have had similar body proportions.)
+Most representatives adopt sizes ranging from more than 8 m in length.
+The largest known member of this family, Albertonectes, would have reached a length of 12.1 m with a body mass of 3.1 MT.
+A referred specimen of Aristonectes that was discovered in Seymour Island, Antarctica, is view to be one of the largest and heaviest plesiosaurs identified to date, estimated in a 2019 study at between 11 and 11.9 m long for body mass of 10.7–13.5 MT.
+(Note: The body mass estimate of the 2019 study is based on authors' assumption that Cryptoclidus and Aristonectes would have had similar body proportions.)
+One of the smallest known elasmosaurids, Kawanectes, reached a length of 3.8–4.2 m in adulthood.

 The skull of elasmosaurids are mainly slender and triangular in shape.
 The lateral edges of the orbits are characterized by a convex lateral edge.
 A large majority of representatives of the group have a their generally heterodont (irregular throughout the jaws) dentition, with the teeth becoming progressively smaller from front to back, with the larger ones shaped like large fangs.
 These representatives have generally five teeth in the premaxillae (which form the front of the upper jaw), 14 teeth in the maxillae (the largest tooth bearing bone of the upper jaw), and between 17 and 19 in the dentary bones (the main part of the lower jaw).
+The tooth crowns are all slender and possess an oval to subcircular cross-section.
+Their surfaces are generally ornamented with fine longitudinal ridges extending from the base to the apex of the crown.
+The roots are cylindrical in shape and commonly exhibit resorption scars associated with the continuous replacement of the teeth.
 Aristonectines teeth are more numerous but are considerably smaller, having a homodont dentition, all the teeth being similar in shape.